nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MF_INSTALL_PLAN.md

 ## Start Your Web Server

+1. Keep your current terminal running, and open a new one so that you have two active terminals open.
+1. In the new terminal session you created, make sure you navigate back to the `~/workspace/modern-farm` directory
-In the `modern-farm` directory, navigate to the `src` sub-directory and start your web server.
+1. Then use `cd` to navigate to the `src` sub-directory and start your web server.

 ![](./images/modern-farm-web-server.gif)